Skip to content

 The New function operates as follows:

-1. It takes an error code, a message, and a variadic params slice which may include one error to be wrapped.
+1. It takes an error code, a message, and a variadic params slice which may include formatting parameters and optionally one error to be wrapped.

-2. If the last parameter in params is an error, it's treated as the error to be wrapped.
-This error is stored in the WrappedErr field of the Error struct.
+2. If the last parameter in params is an error of ANY type, it's treated as the error to be wrapped:

-3. Any additional parameters are used to format the message string using fmt.Sprintf, allowing for dynamic message content based on runtime values.
+• Any additional parameters are used to format the message string using fmt.Errorf, allowing for dynamic message content based on runtime values.

 Here's a practical example of using the New function to create and wrap errors: